uqlibrary/technology-training/R/heatmaps/heatmaps_intermediate.md

                        paste("Treatment", 1:3, sep = "_"))
 ```

-*Step 4: convert the dataframe into a matrix*
+We also need to convert the dataframe to a matrix, just like in our
+first example.

 ``` r
 class(rawdata)